Splode/cm-blog/_drafts/top-vscode-extensions.md

 ### 5. [Settings Sync][sync]

-*Setting Sync* allows you to sync your editor settings, extensions, and snippets between different environments.
+[Setting Sync][sync] allows you to sync your editor settings, extensions, and snippets between different environments.
 It does this by using GitHub's gist system as a central store.
 The process is simple and the extension makes it even simpler with detailed instructions.
 I use this extension regularly to sync settings between my work and home environments.

 ### 4. [Vetur][vetur]